 /modules/cache/config/contentCaching/defaultPageCache/cachePolicy/ttlVoters/PersonalizedContentTtlVoter@class property and sets it to

 In Magnolia EE Standard, personalized pages are not cached.
-Cache will generate a non-cacheable entry under the cache key representing page with variants and therefore effectively disable caching of the variants.
+Cache will generate a non-cacheable entry under the cache key representing page with variants and therefore effectively disables the caching of variants.

 In Magnolia EE Pro, page variants are cached automatically.
-Magnolia generates cache entries for each page variant by including trait information in the cache keys.
+Magnolia generates cache entries for each page variant and includes trait information in the cache keys.
 Component variants are cached with the Advanced Cache module.

 Caching of a page containing component variants means that a separate version of the page is cached for each component variant when the component variant is requested.
 For example, if a page contains two personalized components (A and B), each component has two variants (A1, A2, B1, B2), and if the combination A1 + B2 is valid for a visitor, this combination will be stored in the cache.

 |Cache feature||CE||EE Std||EE Pro||Note|